mikecebul/zoom-hybrid-meeting-kiosk/README.md

 ## Acknowledgements

 - Charlevoix Alano Club for the initial motivation for this project.
-- Electron Forge, Vite, TypeScript, and Tailwind CSS for making this project possible.
+- Electron, Vite, TypeScript, and Tailwind CSS for making this project possible.